Classification of Schubert Galois groups in Gr(4,9): Background

 Branched covers $\pi\colon X\to Y$ are common in enumerative geometry and are the source of Jordan's observation that enumerative problems have Galois groups~\cite{J1870}.
 If $Z\subset Y$ is an irreducible subvariety that meets the regular locus $U$ of $\pi$, then $\pi^{-1}(Z)\to Z$ (or rather the closure of $\pi^{-1}(Z\cap U)$ in $X$) is a branched cover and its monodromy group is a subgroup of $\Gal_{\pi}$.
 This holds even if $\pi^{-1}(Z)$ is reducible.

 The realization that the algebraic Galois group is the geometric monodromy group goes back at least to Hermite~\cite{Hermite}, with a modern treatment given in~\cite{Ha79}.
-Vakil~\cite[Section~3.5]{Va06b} gives a purely algebraic construction of the monodromy group of a branched cover over any field.
-When $\pi\colon X\to Y$ is defined over $\QQ$, so that the complex varieties are obtained by extending scalars from $\QQ$ to $\CC$, then Vakil's construction shows that $\Gal_\pi$ is equal to the Galois group for $X(\overline{\QQ})\to Y(\overline{\QQ})$, where $\overline{\QQ}$ is the algebraic closure of $\QQ$.
+Vakil~\cite[Section~3.5]{Va06b} gives a purely algebraic construction of a group $\Mon_\pi$ of a branched cover over any field.
+When the field is $\CC$, this is equal to the monodromy group of the branched cover.
+When $\pi\colon X\to Y$ is defined over $\QQ$, so that the complex varieties are obtained by extending scalars from $\QQ$ to $\CC$, then Vakil's construction shows that $\Mon_\pi$ is equal to the Galois group for $X(\overline{\QQ})\to Y(\overline{\QQ})$, where $\overline{\QQ}$ is the algebraic closure of $\QQ$.
+This version of Galois equals monodromy is also explained in~\cite[Sect.~1.1]{GGEGA}.

 We may similarly define a Galois group $\Gal_\pi(\QQ)$ using the Galois closure $L$ of $\QQ(X)$ over $\pi^*(\QQ(Y))$.
 If $K=L\cap\CC$, then Vakil's construction shows that $\Gal_\pi=\Gal(L/K(Y))$, so that the function field $K(Y)=\QQ(Y)\otimes K$ is the $\Gal_\pi$-fixed field of $L$, which shows that $\Gal_\pi$ is a normal subgroup of $\Gal_\pi(\QQ)$, and it equals $\Gal_\pi(\QQ)$ if and only if $L$ does not contain scalars, in that $\QQ= L\cap\CC$.
 For example, when $Y=\A^1$ and $X=\calV(x^3-y)$, then $\Gal_\pi=\ZZ/3\ZZ$, but $\Gal_\pi(\QQ)=S_3$, the difference being that the primitive third roots of unity lie in $\CC$ and not in $\QQ$.
 This distinction will be important in Section~\ref{SS:Frobnenius}.